induviduality/statify/README.md

 #### Check out the live app at: https://stat-ify.web.app

-## Why Statify? // Inspiration

-### Music Discovery
-I'm sure there's been at least one time where you were vibing to one of your favourite songs wondered if you'll ever be able to find a song as great as that one.
-Enter Statify.
-Statify's music discovery feature allows users to discover songs similar to the song they provide as input.
-What's more?
-Users can save the recommendations as a playlist as well!

-The Music Discovery part of the app contains two parts: searching for a song to seed as input, and fetching recommendations.
-These will be used to illustrate the significance of searching and sorting algorithms, as required by the Problem Statement.

-### Profile Visualizations
-Everyone loves Spotify Wrapped.
-We love to look back at our music and reflect upon it.
-Spotify Wrapped is simply a fun and feel-good experience for the users to flaunt their streaming habits.
-But the downside?
-Wrapped comes out only once a year, leaving us wanting more.

 Statify caters to exactly that.
 Statify allows users to look at their Spotify profiles at a deeper level than Wrapped at any time they wish.
 It comes with more visualizations of their streaming habits which your usual Wrapped doesn't show you.

 This part adds a fun element to Statify.
 It uses sorting algorithms to process the streaming data of the user to provide the statistics.